 REQUIREMENTS: 5 courses (20 credits)

-- Two seminars: Ordinarily taken in the junior or senior year, the seminars will serve as capstones to the secondary field by providing faculty-led instruction in a small group and requiring students to follow the stages of a research project that reflect the principles of the department's tutorial program.
+- One seminar: Ordinarily taken in the junior or senior year, the seminar will serve as a capstone to the secondary field by providing faculty-led instruction in a small group and requiring students to follow the stages of a research project that reflect the principles of the department's tutorial program.
+A conference course or graduate seminar may be taken in lieu of an undergraduate seminar to meet this requirement.

-- Three additional courses in history: Students will be free to take any three courses in history to fulfill the bulk of the secondary field's course requirements.
-One of the three courses may be a historical related field course (by petition).
+- Four additional courses in history: Students will be free to take any four courses in history to fulfill the bulk of the secondary field's course requirements.
+One of the four courses may be a historical related field course (by petition).

 All courses for the secondary field in History must be taken for a letter grade, except for Freshman Seminars (graded SAT/UNS) taken with history department faculty.
 A minimum letter grade of D- is required in all courses for the secondary field.